dahiyajoy/dahiyajoy/README.md

 ![image](https://github.com/dahiyajoy/dahiyajoy/assets/169536617/dc759d24-5686-44fa-91e2-bbea42634839)

-I expertise in  Machine Learning Models by using predictive data modeling, data processing and data mining algorithms along with experience in Azure-Based Data Automation alongside RPA tools such as Automation Anywhere 360 and Power Automate.

 Working as a Software Engineer, I am actively involved in projects that utilizes Machine Learning Models by creating data regression models, using predictive data modeling, data processing and data mining algorithms along with experience in Azure-